risingwavelabs/risingwave-docs-legacy/docs/guides/nested-columns-arrays.md

 description: Specify nested columns and arrays
 slug: /nested-columns-arrays
 ---
-This guide describes how to create a schema that contains nested columns and arrays (repeated columns), how to add values to such columns, and how to access nested and repeated data in RisingWave.
+This guide describes how to create a schema that contains nested columns and arrays (repeated columns), add values to such columns, and access nested and repeated data in RisingWave.

 ## Define nested columns and arrays

-To create a column with nested data, set the data type of the column to `STRUCT`, and use angle brackets to enclose nested columns.
+To create a column with nested data, set the data type of the column to `STRUCT`, and use <> to enclose nested columns.
 Columns nested under the same column can be in different data types.
 A nested column can contain nested data.
 For more information about the `STRUCT` data type, see [Data types](../sql/sql-data-types.md).

 To create a column with repeated data (that is, an array), append [] to the data type of the column when you define the schema.
 For example, you can use `trip_id VARCHAR[]` to create an array that stores trip IDs.